getCUJO/QoOID/draft-ietf-ippm-qoo.md

 is part of the NRPoU then the NRP must also include the 99.9th percentile.

 # Calculating Quality of Outcome (QoO)

-At this point we have everything we need to calculate the quality of the application outcome (QoO).
-There are 3 scenarios:
+The QoO metric calculates the likelihood of application success based on network performance, incorporating both latency and packet loss.
+There are three key scenarios:

-1. The network meets all the requirements for perfection.
-There is a 100% chance that the application is not lagging because of the network
+- The network meets all the requirements for perfection.
+Probability of success: 100%.
-2. The network does meet one of the criteria of the Point of Unusableness.
-There is a 0% chance that the application will work well, and it's because of the network
+- The network fails one or more criteria at the Point of Unusableness (NRPoU).
+Probability of success: 0%.
-3. The network does not meet NRP but is not beyond NRPoU.

-1 and 2 require nothing more from the framework.
-For 3, we will now specify the calculation to translate these distances to a 0 to 100 measure.
-We use the percentile pair where the measured latency is the closest to the NRPoU as the application is only as good as its weakest link.

-Mathematically:
+- The network performance falls between perfection and unusable.
+In this case, a QoO score is computed.
+The QoO score is calculated by taking the worst score derived from latency and packet loss.

+Latency Component
+The latency-based QoO score is computed as follows:

- QoO = min_{i}(min(max((1-((ML-NRP)/(NRPoU-NRP))) * 100, 0), 100))
+QoO_latency = min_{i}(min(max((1 - ((ML_i - NRP_i) / (NRPoU_i - NRP_i))) * 100, 0), 100))

-Where

-ML = Measured Latency in percentiles and milliseconds \\
-NRP = Network Requirement for Perfection, defined as minimum throughput and percentiles and milliseconds\\
-NRPoU = Network Requirement Point of Unusableness in percentiles and milliseconds \\
-and i iterates over the list of percentiles and milliseconds
+Where:

+- ML_i is the Measured Latency at percentile i.
-Essentially, where on the relative distance between Network Requirement for Perfection (NRP) and Network Requirement Point of Unusableness (NRPoU) the Measured Latency (ML) lands, normalized to a percentage.
+- NRP_i is the Network Requirement for Perfection at percentile i.
+- NRPoU_i is the Network Requirement Point of Unusableness at percentile i.

+Packet Loss Component
+Packet loss is considered as a separate, single measurement that applies across the entire traffic sample, not at each percentile.
+The packet loss score is calculated using a similar interpolation formula, but based on the total measured packet loss (MLoss) and the packet loss thresholds defined in the NRP and NRPoU:

+QoO_loss = min(max((1 - ((MLoss - NRP_Loss) / (NRPoU_Loss - NRP_Loss))) * 100, 0), 100)

+Where:

+- MLoss is the Measured Packet Loss.
+- NRP_Loss is the acceptable packet loss for perfection.
+- NRPoU_Loss is the packet loss threshold beyond which the application becomes unusable.

+Final QoO Calculation
+The overall QoO score is the minimum of the latency and packet loss scores:

+QoO = min(QoO_latency, QoO_loss)

-## Example requirements and measured latency:
+Example Requirements and Measured Data:

-NRP: 4 Mbps {99%, 250 ms},{99.9%, 350 ms} NRPoU: {99%, 400 ms},{99.9%, 401 ms}
+- NRP: 4 Mbps {99%, 250 ms, 0.1% loss}, {99.9%, 350 ms, 0.1% loss}
+- NRPoU: {99%, 400 ms, 1% loss}, {99.9%, 401 ms, 1% loss}
-Measured Latency: ....
-99% = 350ms, 99.9% = 352 ms Measured Minumum bandwidth:
+- Measured Latency: 99% = 350 ms, 99.9% = 352 ms
+- Measured Packet Loss: 0.5%
-32 Mbps / 28 Mbps
+- Measured Minimum Bandwidth: 32 Mbps / 28 Mbps

 Then the QoO is defined:

-QoO
+QoO_latency
 = min(
-     (min(max((1-(350 ms - 250 ms)/(400 ms - 250 ms))*100), 0), 100),
+(min(max((1 - (350 ms - 250 ms) / (400 ms - 250 ms)) * 100, 0), 100),
-     (min(max((1-(352 ms - 350 ms)/(401 ms - 350 ms))*100), 0), 100)
+(min(max((1 - (352 ms - 350 ms) / (401 ms - 350 ms)) * 100, 0), 100))
 )

-    = min(33.33,96.08)
+= min(33.33, 96.08)
 = 33.33

+QoO_loss
+= min(max((1 - (0.5% - 0.1%) / (1% - 0.1%)) * 100, 0), 100)
+= 55.56

+Finally, the overall QoO score is:

+QoO = min(33.33, 55.56)
+= 33.33

-In this example, we would say: This application/SLA/application category has a 33% chance of being lag-free on this network.
-Note that packet loss is included as infinite latency, so if there is enough packet loss to breach the highest percentile requirement then the QoO is 0.
+In this example, the application has a 33% chance of meeting the quality expectations on this network, considering both latency and packet loss.

 # How to find network requirements
 A key advantage of having a measurement that stretches between perfect and